-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in the Czech Republic while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in the Czech Republic while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in the Czech Republic.

 The Czech Republic is an Eastern European country which borders Germany, Slovakia, and Poland.
 The country is a member of the European Union and its 10 million people enjoy a relatively advanced economy with high living standards.
 Business in the Czech Republic often moves at a slow pace, so patience is required.
 Czechs tend to be non-confrontational and do not like back and forth negotiations.
 Presentations should include detailed data to back up claims.
 Punctuality is extremely important and meetings should be set up well in advance.
 Do not schedule business appointments for Friday afternoons as most people tend to take the afternoon off and head to the countryside.
 Avoid chatting about personal subjects with business partners.
 Better topics for light conversation are politics and sports.